• Skip to primary navigation

 3. Reduce the speed to low and slowly add the dry ingredients, scraping the bowl a couple of times.
 Only mix until the ingredients have just come together and the dough is still crumbly.

-4. Divide the dough evenly between six 4" removable bottom tartlet pans.
+4. Divide the dough evenly between six 4" removable bottom tartlet pans, or a single 10" round tart pan.
 Lightly press the dough place so it covers the bottom and a create a thin layer up the sides of the each pan.

 5. Bake for about 15-20 minutes until the shortbread dough puffs up a bit and is a warm golden color all over.
 If it gets too puffy, use the back of a spoon or a pestle to gently press the dough back down in the center.
 Set aside and allow the shells to cool.